JamesCarl/gatsby-starter-blog-purescript/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-    Open the `my-blog-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `my-purescript-blog-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby project.

     .
+    ├── content
     ├── node_modules
+    ├── output
+    ├── public
+    ├── scripts
     ├── src
+    ├── static
+    ├── test
-    ├── .gitignore
+    ├── LICENSE
-    ├── .prettierrc
+    ├── README.md
     ├── gatsby-browser.js
     ├── gatsby-config.js
     ├── gatsby-node.js
-    ├── gatsby-ssr.js
-    ├── LICENSE
-    ├── package-lock.json
     ├── package.json
+    ├── packages.dhall
+    ├── spago.dhall
+    ├── yarn-error.log
-    └── README.md
+    └── yarn.lock

 1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.